How do I create code to place in my web page?

 - A cookie that is set when a guest declined the proactive chat invitation.
 After all, we don't want to risk annoying the guest if they are not interested in chat.

-When editing any service level, look for the Proactive options tab, and you'll be able to craft your own proactive chat invitations without any additional hand coding.
+When editing any service level, look for the Proactive options tab which is next to the Online appearance tab, and you'll be able to craft your own proactive chat invitations without any additional hand coding.

 Invitation Placement Note: If the proactive chat invitation is not appearing where you'd expect on your page given the the proactive settings, check the DOCTYPE for your web page.
 If not already present, add the following as the first line in your HTML file: